top of page

 LEGACY OF THE P.E.
 SHARPLESS COMPANY

 The P.E.
-Sharpless Company tremendously impacted the southeastern Pennsylvania dairy industry as it grew into the 20th century.
+Sharpless Company had a tremendous impact on the southeastern Pennsylvania dairy industry as it grew into the 20th century.
 The Sharpless company was an essential leader in solidifying Philadelphia and the surrounding regions as a dairy powerhouse and bolstering the reputation of southeastern P.A. dairy products through its mass distribution along the East Coast via the railroad system.
-It was one of only five commercial creameries in the United States to produce and sell cream cheese in the 1920s and was the only one of those 5 to be located in Pennsylvania.
-The high reputation of Sharpless cream cheese and dairy products and their "Philadelphia" packaging labels caused a wide-scale name recognition of Philadelphia as a center of quality dairy products.
+It was one of only 5 commercial creameries in the United States to produce and sell cream cheese in the 1920s, and the only one of those 5 located in Pennsylvania.
+The high reputation of Sharpless cream cheese and dairy products, along with their "Philadelphia" packaging labels, led to widespread recognition of Philadelphia as a center of quality dairy products.
 This is also evident after the sale of P.E.
 Sharpless Company to Kraft Cheese Company and Kraft's ultimate trademark of "Philadelphia Brand" cream cheese in 1941.

 The P.E.
 Sharpless Company also set essential precedents in trademark law through the Lawrence v.
 Sharpless lawsuit over food packaging and the P.E.
 Sharpless Co. v.
 Crawford Farms lawsuit over a cream cheese patent infringement.